 6. Enter http://fusion.tvaddons.co/ on the top box and fusion on the bottom one, press OK to add the source.

 Installing TVAddons repository

-The repository is responsible of installing Plexus and updating it when a new version is released.
+The repository is responsible of installing Plexus and updating it when new versions are released.

 Installing Plexus on Kodi

-Now that the repository is in place let’s install Plexus addon on Kodi.
+Now that the repository is in place we’re going to install Plexus on Kodi.

-The first time you launch Plexus it’ll run an initial setup script and it’ll try to install the AceStream and SopCast engines.
+Do not open Plexus yet.
+When launching Plexus for the first time, it’ll run an initial setup script and it’ll try to install the AceStream and SopCast engines.
 You’ll see a series of messages that will guide you through this process, these messages are a bit different on each OS and require different steps.